cmusatyalab/dronesearch/experiments/inference_speed/README.md

     with tf.Session(graph=detection_graph, config=config) as sess:
         ...
 ```
-3. Remember to use jetson_clocks.sh to start the fun when choosing the highest performance model.
+3. Remember to use jetson_clocks.sh to start the fan when choosing the highest performance model.

 ## Notes on Server
 1. Set the performance to be highest use: